The Ultimate Hiring Guide

 • ✍ Writing emails that get replies (+ templates)

-Recruiting outreach: 10 Tips on how to write emails that get replies (including templates)
+Recruiting outreach: How to write emails that get replies

 Once you have found the right talent to reach out to and have their personal email, you don’t want to waste this asset by sending a bad email or message and getting zero replies.
 At Crew, our clients send A LOT of LinkedIn Messages and emails, and the data is